Princeton University: Student body

 In 1999, 10% of the student body was Jewish, a percentage lower than those at other Ivy League schools.
 16% of the student body was Jewish in 1985; the number decreased by 40% from 1985 to 1999.
 This decline prompted The Daily Princetonian to write a series of articles on the decline and its reasons.
-The New York Observer wrote that Princeton was "long dogged by a reputation for anti-Semitism" and that this history as well as Princeton's elite status caused the university and its community to feel sensitivity towards the decrease of Jewish students.
+The New York Observer wrote that Princeton was "long dogged by a reputation for antisemitism" and that this history as well as Princeton's elite status caused the university and its community to feel sensitivity towards the decrease of Jewish students.
 In the Observer, several theories are proposed for the drop, ranging from campus culture to changing admission policies to national patterns.
 As of 2021, according to the Center for Jewish Life on campus, the university has approximately 700 Jewish students.
 As of 2024, according to Hillel International, there are approximately 450 Jewish undergraduates at Princeton, comprising about 8.6% of the undergraduate student body.
 In addition, about 250 Jewish graduate students are enrolled at Princeton, comprising about 7.9% of the graduate student body.
 Consequently, as American Jews are accounting for 2.4% of the total US population, there are 358% more Jews among students at Princeton than Jews among the total US population, which makes Jewish students the best represented minority group at Princeton.